Eden of the East: Anime series

 On November 22, 2010, ten missiles strike Japan, but there are no casualties.
 The apparent terrorist attack is named "Careless Monday", and no one takes responsibility.
 Three months on, university graduate Saki Morimi visits New York City and then Washington D.C. for her graduation trip.
 Outside the White House, Saki encounters a naked Japanese man suffering from amnesia.
 The man, after receiving Saki's coat, follows the directions of a concierge, Juiz, on his unusual cell phone, to an apartment where he finds multiple fake passports, choosing the identity of Akira Takizawa.
 Saki appears to retrieve her passport, and they return to Japan, where a new missile has hit.

 Takizawa discovers that his phone carries ¥8.2 billion in digital money, and that he is part of a game, where twelve individuals called Seleção are given ¥10 billion to save Japan in some way.
 The Seleção are able to contact Juiz, who can fulfill their orders for a price.
 However, if the money is used up completely or used for selfish purposes, the individual will be eliminated by the Supporter, the anonymous "twelfth man" of the group.
 During the search for answers, Takizawa learns he was involved in Careless Monday, transporting twenty-thousand NEETs to Dubai after they helped evacuate the missiles' targets before the attacks.

-Taizawa also encounters other Seleção, including police officer Yūsei Kondō, neurosurgeon Dr. Hajime Hiura, and serial killer Kuroha Diana Shiratori, who targets rapists.
+Takizawa also encounters other Seleção, including police officer Yūsei Kondō, neurosurgeon Dr. Hajime Hiura, and serial killer Kuroha Diana Shiratori, who targets rapists.
 Saki and her friends, who run a company called Eden of the East, eventually become involved in the conspiracies surrounding Takizawa.
 The company's name stems from a cell phone app that can recognize and provide details on items and people via social networking.